digital-sound-antiques/vgm-conv/README.md

 YM2612 to YM2413 OPTIONS

   -D decimation=n               Decimate 1 of n of PCM data.
-4 or greater value is recommended if USB
+2 to 4 is recommended if USB
                                 serial device (like SPFM) is used to play VGM. n=0 disables the feature and results the best playback quality.
-The default n is 4.
+The default value is 4.
   -D useTestMode=<true|false>   If `true`, YM2413 test mode 7.5bit DAC is used but disables all YM2413 FM
                                 channels.
 Otherwise pseudo 6-bit DAC is used.
 The default value is `false`.